Shohanmia29/bdnsi_yttc/README.md

 ## BTSI web

-BTSI is a web application based on laravel web framework.
+BTSI version 2 is a web application based on laravel web framework.

 ## Copyright